Hyperbolic site percolation: Planar site percolation as a bond model

 \end{proposition}

-\begin{proof} Equation \eqref{eq:-11} holds by the definition of $\be_\om$, and from Proposition \ref{prop:3} on noting (for given $\om$) the one--one correspondence between infinite clusters of $\what G_2(\ol\om)$ and of $\what G_1^+(\be_\om^+)$.
-Equation \eqref{eq:-12} holds since the facial site in any face $F$ is a surrogate for the diagonals of $F$. \end{proof}
+\begin{proof} Equation \eqref{eq:-11} holds by the definition of $\be_{\om_1}$, and from Proposition \ref{prop:3} on noting (for given $\om$) the one--one correspondence between infinite clusters of $\what G_2(1-\om)$ and of $\what G_1^+(\be_{\om_1}^+)$.
+The facial site in any face of $M$ is a surrogate for the diagonals of that face. \end{proof}

-\begin{remark}[Conformality] It was proved by Smirnov \cite{Smir} that critical site percolation on the triangular lattice $\TT$ satisfies Cardy's formula, and moreover has properties of conformal invariance (see also \cite{CN1,CN2}).
-By the above construction, the dependent bond process $\be_\om$ on $\TT$ has similar properties, and also its dual process on the hexagonal lattice. \end{remark}
+\begin{remark}[Conformality] It is classical that every bond percolation model may be phrased as a site model on the so-called covering (or line) graph (see, for example, \cite[p.\ 24]{GP}).
+While the converse is generally false, using Definition \ref{eq:sitebond} we obtain a one-dependent bond model from the site model on the same graph; furthermore, the connectivity relations of these two processes are identical.
+It was proved by Smirnov \cite{Smir} that critical site percolation on the triangular lattice $\TT$ satisfies Cardy's formula, and moreover has properties of conformal invariance (see also \cite{CN1,CN2}).
+By the above observation, the dependent bond process on $\TT$ has similar properties, and its dual process on the hexagonal lattice. \end{remark}